juancarlospaco/plz/README.md

 $ plz doc2latex file.md    # Markdown/ReSTructuredText to Latex (MD/RST can be mixed).
 $ plz doc2json file.md     # Markdown/ReSTructuredText to JSON  (MD/RST can be mixed).
 $ plz upload packg-1.0.zip # Similar to "twine upload" (Interactive,asks user,wont need Twine).
+$ plz completion           # A helper command used for command completion.
+$ plz parserequirements    # Parse a requirements file, print it to stdout (Linter,Debug,etc).
 $
 $ plz --enUsUtf8           # Force Encoding to UTF-8 and Language to English
 $ plz --cleanpyc           # Clean all __pycache__ and *.pyc